metzmitchell/rowan-remodeler-playbook/Playbooks/PRD.md

 - Organized using the Everspaces playbook template structure (adapted for remodelers)
 - Populated with existing SOPs and tactics from source files
 - Scrubbed of all client-specific data (names, identifying details)
-- Design-build remodeler specific (not coworking, not custom home builder)
+- Design-build remodeler specific (not coworking, not design-build remodeler)

 ---